 By the end of the 1973 season it was evident that Mattock needed someone else and more of his calibre to train with.
 Leo Eason had since retired and the likes of John Toy, Cliff Stafford and Len Law were no longer spring chickens.
 The Birmingham club had effectively all but folded and Mattock found himself pretty much it's only competitive member.
 Mattock knew the boys from the Midland club, most notably Fry and Mullane, and it seemed only logical to him that he join forces if he was going to continue to play a part in any future British teams.
 In October 1973 Mattock became Midland Olympic's newest member.

-Now in the colours of Midland Olympic, Mattock was back.
+Now in the red white and black colours of Midland Olympic, Mattock was back.
 When selection for the 1974 European Championships in San Benedetto del Tronto, Italy, came around, Mattock made sure he was not overlooked.
 Admittedly it helped that in 1974 the rules changed that a nation could now enter a team of four skaters from a team of five, unlike the three from four rule in previous years, but that said, Mattock was there by his own right.
 Together with Fry, McGeough, Mullane and Feetham, Mattock boarded the plane for Italy.